r4victor/tenthousandmeters/content/blog/python_bts_06.md

 The next step is to set the slots of the allocated type.
 What would you expect `nb_add` of a class to be?
 We know that we can define special methods such as `__add__()` and `__radd__()` to specify how to add objects of a class.
 But what's the connection between special methods and slots?
 That's the ultimate question of our investigation.

+## Special methods and slots

 It turns out that CPython keeps a mapping between special methods and slots.
 This mapping is represented by an array of `slotdef` structs.
-Each `slotdef` struct contains the name of a special method, the offset of the corresponding slot in the `PyTypeObject` struct, a poiner to the slot's default function and some other things:
+Each `slotdef` struct contains the name of a special method, the offset of the corresponding slot in the `PyHeapTypeObject` struct, a poiner to the slot's default function and some other things:

 ```C
 // typedef struct wrapperbase slotdef;